-Our fishing guides fish the Rogue year-round, the Elk and Sixes Rivers, on the Southern Oregon Coast, in the fall and early winter and the Umpqua River, just one drainage north of the Rogue, January through March.
+Our guides fish the Rogue year-round and the Umpqua River, just one drainage north, January through March.

-What kind of fish are in the Rogue River?
+What kinds of fish are in the Rogue River?

 When is the best time to fish the Rogue River?